Stephen A. Unger: Executive recruiter

 In 1988, Unger became an executive recruiter and joined Korn/Ferry International, where he served as a Partner and a Managing Director of its Worldwide Entertainment and Communications Practice.
 He remained there until 1991 when he joined Spencer Stuart as a Partner and Managing Director of its Worldwide Entertainment and Communications Practice.
-In 1998, Unger joined Heidrick & Struggles’ Global Media and Entertainment Practice as managing partner, and news of his own recruitment to the firm was reported on the front page of the Wall Street Journal.
+In 1998, Unger joined Heidrick & Struggles’ Global Media and Entertainment Practice as managing partner and news of his own recruitment to the firm was reported on the front page of the Wall Street Journal.
 In 2003, he started KSMU LLC, a boutique executive search firm.

-Leonard Armato, longtime Association of Volleyball Professionals Commissioner, described Unger "as one of the top people in sports and entertainment as far as searching for top executives," and he has been recognized by Sporting News' 14-member panel of executives and editors in their annual "100 Most Powerful" list, including #63 in 2001.
+Leonard Armato, longtime Association of Volleyball Professionals Commissioner, described Unger "as one of the top people in sports and entertainment as far as searching for top executives" and he has been recognized by The Sporting News' 14-member panel of executives and editors in their annual "100 Most Powerful" list, including #63 in 2001.
 He has also been named #65 on CableFAX Magazine's “100 Most Influential in Cable” List.

 Unger led the recruitment search for Michael Wolf in his move from Booz Allen to McKinsey & Company in 2001, which "shook up the industry."
-He has been quoted in the media regarding senior executive searches, succession plans, remuneration, retention, and contract negotiations, as well as market trends and suggestions for terminated employees.
+He has been quoted in the media regarding senior executive searches, succession plans, remuneration, employee retention, and contract negotiations, as well as market trends and suggestions for terminated employees.
 He has been invited to speak as a guest lecturer at a number of major universities, including Stanford and UCLA.

 Since its inception in 2012, Unger is a co-founding member of non-profit VoteRiders' Board of Directors and serves as chairman of its governance committee.

 His wife of over 40 years is Kathleen Unger, M.B.A., J.D.
 Mrs. Unger is Of Counsel at the law firm Freeman, Freeman & Smiley as well as founder, chairman and president of the non-profit organization VoteRiders.